The Greek Age of Bronze

 But in Homeric text there are several hexameter which exhibit precisely these impossible measures, thus violating the hexameter rule.
 What can have happened here?
 Any Homer scholar know that Homer does not usually make mistakes!

-The answer was found by the British scholar Richard Bentley he established that in all these cases the apparent error could be accounted by the loss of digamma "W"; a Greek bard of the eighth century BC. like Homer, who did not pronunce the sound "W" and therefore did not write it, composed his lines as if he did pronounce and write it.
+The answer was found by the British scholar Richard Bentley he established that in all these cases the apparent error could be accounted by the loss of digamma "W"; a Greek bard of the eighth century BC. like Homer, who did not pronounce the sound "W" and therefore did not write it, composed his lines as if he did pronounce and write it.
 This means, firt of all, that the poet of our Iliad cannot have been the inventor of the genre in which he writes.
 If he had been the "W" would have played absolutely no role.
 Thus the poet inherited the genre from his predecessors who practised the genre at a time when the "W" was still pronounced.
-This takes us back to the Achaeans Greek when , thanks to Ventris' decipherement, we know that the "W" was written in Linear B and therefore pronounced at that time.
+This takes us back to the Achaeans Greek when , thanks to Ventris' decipherment, we know that the "W" was written in Linear B and therefore pronounced at that time.

 In the famous ships catalogue (*3) twenty-nine contingents of attackers are listed, each forming a geographical and political entity.
 Each of these shows the same structure: (1) name of the region and enumeration of the places furnishing men for the expedition (2) names of the respective commanders, (3) the number of the ships and the crew number for each.
 This list embraces 267 hexameters and record not less than 178 geographical names which have been largely retained until today, so that in this list of troop contingents we can recognize Greece.